Jonathan97-web/Eevees-evolution/README.md

 - **Win/lose modals**
     - Different modals depending on if you win/lose.
     - Will pop up either when you get all the matches or the time runs out.
+    - Blur effect in the background to make it look more pleasing for the eye.

     ![Win modal](documentation/image/win-modal.png)
     ![Lose modal](documentation/image/lose-modal.png)